Sabotage (Black Sabbath album): Release

-The album was certified Silver (60,000 units sold) in the UK by the BPI on 1 December 1975 and Gold in the US on 16 June 1997, but was the band's first release not to achieve platinum status in the US.
+Reception

 For the second time, a Black Sabbath album initially saw favourable reviews, with Rolling Stone stating, "Sabotage is not only Black Sabbath's best record since Paranoid, it might be their best ever."
 Later reviews were also favourable; Greg Prato of AllMusic said that "Sabotage is the final release of Black Sabbath's legendary First Six" but noted that "the magical chemistry that made such albums as Paranoid and Vol. 4 so special was beginning to disintegrate."
 Guitarist Yngwie Malmsteen told Nick Bowcott of Guitar Player in 2008 that the riff to "Symptom of the Universe" was the first Tony Iommi riff he ever heard and that "Tony's use of the flat fifth would have got him burned at the stake a couple hundred years ago."
 In 2017, Rolling Stone ranked it 32nd on their "100 Greatest Metal Albums of All Time" list.

 In 1991, Chuck Eddy ranked Sabotage 20th in his 1991 book of the 500 best heavy metal albums, naming it the band's best and most eccentric album, consisting of "strange cut-up pastiches inside stranger cut-up pastiches" that hark back to the Firesign Theatre and William Burroughs and ahead to Queensrÿche's Operation: Mindcrime (1988).
 He added: "Everything—concise solos, voices chanting 'opcit, opsist, obsessed...', evil laughs, seven seconds from some ancient jugband 78, choruses grunting 'suck me!'—jumps out from nowhere.
 Like in a great hip-hop mix, every sound disorients you, surprises you, but somehow every sound fits so perfectly that you couldn't imagine it anywhere else".
 Rob Michaels of the Spin Alternative Record Guide comments that the album's use of strings and "studio trickery" represented a maturation over Sabbath Bloody Sabbath, resulting in the group's most consistent recording.